Quick Answer

 If part of your inflow depends on opaque crypto transaction paths, treat that as a risk area rather than a core rail.
 FinCEN has proposed recordkeeping and reporting requirements related to certain CVC-mixing transaction exposure for domestic institutions and agencies.
 That is a proposal, not final law, but it is still a resilience signal.

 An unwritten reserve target can fail when you need it most.
-Start with this placeholder: "Add current reserve target range after verification."
+Leave the reserve target range unresolved until your own records support it.

 Then size your reserve against your real operating pattern: income volatility, fixed obligations, tax exposure, and client concentration.
 Recheck the policy against your last 6 to 12 months of primary business-account statements.
 Keep the reserve in a dedicated account, and retain monthly balance evidence plus transfer records.